bran2miz/reading-notes/coderscomputer.md

 The blogger did mention that whilst he uses third party software, the more immersed one becomes in the world of coding, being able to use IDE should be easily managable.

+# Reading Notes for Terminal Articles

+## How Commands Are Used

+- Commands are implored through text in an area known as **The Terminal**.
+The ternimal receives a specific command from the User, which then prompts a response.

+### Steps for the Terminal

+1. Type in command
+  - ie (ls) is a command, which is the abbrievation for list.
+2. Terminal agrument- changes the conduct of the remaining chains of command
+  - ie ( -l)
+3. Feedback is issued after command is processed.
+4. Upon the completion of the command, the terminal loops and starts back again with what is known as the "prompt" (via "https://ryanstutorials.net/linuxtutorial/commandline.php").

+### Shell

+The shell is essentially the area that allows the user to see how the commands are behaving (or not behaving) in the terminal.
+  - An example of a shell is called bash, which is an acronym for Bourne again shell.

+#### Commands Basics within the Shell

+##### pwd

+Like the acronym for PWD suggests, the printing working directory essentially "prints" the directory.

+##### Paths- A way in which to obtain "a file or diretory" within the terminal (via "https://ryanstutorials.net/linuxtutorial/navigation.php").

+According to this article, there are two types of paths, the absolute path, and the relative path.
+Both paths purposely locate a specfic file.
+However where they differ is the actual location.
+The absolute path locates a file witihin what is known as the root directory, or, the main area where all the subfiles are located.
+Relative path is the location to which the user is in at presently.